koo5/hackery2/notes2/socmail.md

 ---

+If the token refresh fails and the error response included a soft_logout: true property, then the client can treat it as a soft logout and attempt to obtain a new access token by re-logging in.
+If the error response does not include a soft_logout: true property, the client should consider the user as being logged out.

+Handling of clients that do not support refresh tokens is up to the homeserver; clients indicate their support for refresh tokens by including a refresh_token: true property in the request body of the /login and /register endpoints.
+For example, homeservers may allow the use of non-expiring access tokens, or may expire access tokens anyways and rely on soft logout behaviour on clients that don’t support refreshing.
+---

 "everything is a room"?
 One-to-one conversation is no different than multi-user? this concept may or may not hold depending on the cryptographic algorithms used, and the concept of a "room" might eventually come to mean just a nameless channel with no intrinsic properties.